bomanimc/personal/src/components/projects/GitRocket/gitrocket.md

 <br /><br />

-GitRocket has received 38 GitHub stars and over [over 9000 downloads](https://npm-stat.com/charts.html?package=gitrocket&from=2017-07-01) via NPM.
+GitRocket has received over 50 GitHub stars and over [over 15,000 downloads](https://npm-stat.com/charts.html?package=gitrocket&from=2017-07-01) via NPM.
 You can find GitRocket, along with other useful plugins for Hyper, on the [awesome-hyper](https://github.com/bnb/awesome-hyper) GitHub list.